-This may seem like too fast a change.
+This may seem like an impossibly fast change.
 Plastic bottled beverages are currently everywhere.
 An estimated 1.3 billion are sold each day for water alone.
 Aren’t people too dependent?
 Do governments have the support to enforce it?
-Plus, even if you know it’s wasteful, without water, soda, juice, or sports bottled drinks available at stores, gas stations, or vending machines, the world might not look quite right.

-Consumers are already over it.
+3. Consumers are already over it.

-Policy action has already started.
+4. Policy action has already started.

 Pollution from beverage companies is so extreme that U.S. states and cities and environmental groups have taken to suing these companies for endangering environmental and public health and misleading consumers on the recyclability of plastic.
 Massachusetts became the first state to ban purchase of single-use plastic bottles by state agencies this past summer.
 And starting this past summer, some cities in California banned plastic and paper water containers from being sold.